jaderigby/Wirestorm/README.md

 - `images`
 - `js`

 The two underscored files are for you: One for html, and one for css.
 The `__jade__` folder is where you will build your structure, the html.
-The `__stylus__` folder is where all of your styles live.
+The `__stylus__` folder is where all of your css styles will live.
 In the `__stylus__` folder, you will find a file called `main.styl`.
 This is where you add any custom styles of your own, beyond what wirestorm provides.

 The `__jade__` folder is a little more complex: In this folder, you will see files for `header` and `footer`.
 They are exactly what they sound like.
 Use the skeleton provided and modify these as needed.
 For example, you can place any header info, "logo, nav, etc", inside this file -- Note, that there is a `nav.jade` file already provided within the `app` folder.
 The app folder is where you will do a majority of your work: creating new files, editing the homepage, or `index.jade`, adding to and modifying your nav bar through the `nav.jade` file.
 What makes wirestorm powerful is the prebaked components that live within the `widgets` folder.
 You won't edit these files.
 Instead, they are provided to be used for the files contained within the `app` folder.
 In order to use these components, you simply "include" them, then use the guide below to add them to your files.
 Once this is all done, run both the `jade-watch.sh` and the `stylus-watch.sh` files by opening a new instance of terminal and typing `sh jade-watch.sh`.
 These files are provided as a convenience to help you compile your jade and stylus files.
 If you prefer, you can use tools such as "LiveReload" or "Codekit", etc.